guidomb/PortalView/README.md

 ## Example

-For some examples of how the API looks like and how to use check
+For some examples on how the API looks like and how to use this library check

  * The [examples](./Examples.xcodeproj) project in this repository.
  * [This](https://github.com/guidomb/SyrmoPortalExample) example project